Herbert Henry Dow: World War I

 Dow Chemical Company focused on research, and soon was able to extract many more chemicals from brine.
 World War I provided demand that enabled its growth, because Britain blockaded the ports of Germany, which at the time included most of the world's largest chemical suppliers.
-Dow Chemical quickly moved to fill the gap for wartime goods, producing magnesium for incendiary flares, monochlorobenzene and phenol for explosives, and bromine for medicines and tear gas.
+Dow Chemical quickly moved to fill the gap for wartime goods, creating the Dow process to produce magnesium for incendiary flares, creating the Dow process to produce phenol and monochlorobenzene for explosives, and bromine for medicines and tear gas.
 By 1918, 90% of the Dow Chemical Company production was in support of the war effort.
 During this time period, Dow also created the diamond logo, which is still used by the Dow Chemical Company.

 Auto industry

 Following the conclusion of the war, Dow began to research the benefits of magnesium, which the company had in large supply.
 He discovered that it could be used to make automobile pistons.
 The new pistons proved to give more speed and better fuel efficiency.
 The Dowmetal pistons were used heavily in racing vehicles, and the 1921 winner of the Indianapolis 500 used the Dowmetal pistons in his vehicle.